-The Brugmansia [brug-MAN-see-uh] with the common name Angel’s Trumpet is a semi-tropical flowering shrub that grows as a bush or a tree.
+The Brugmansia [brug-MAN-see-uh] with the common name Angel Trumpet is a semi-tropical flowering shrub that grows as a bush or a tree.

 They are woody plants with large, fragrant pendulous flowers and they are show-stoppers.

-When people first encounter the beautiful purple trumpet flowers they usually their jaws drop in awe of the exotic 10″ inch long flowers and powerful lemon scent.
+When people first encounter the beautiful trumpet flowers usually their jaws drop in awe of the exotic 10″ inch long flowers and powerful lemon scent.

-Under the right conditions, they can grow outdoors year-round and reach impressive heights of over 30 feet.
+Under the right conditions, they can grow outdoors year-round and reach impressive heights of over 30′ feet tall.
 The highly poisonous foliage of the plants make them deer-resistant.

 There are seven different species along with a “cousin,” known as the White Trumpet Flower – Datura.